Z0RRR0/CodeNFun/React/AJSX Project/README.md

 ⚙️ Tech Stack

-1.React
+1.✅ React

-2.Tailwind CSS
+2.✅ Tailwind CSS

-3.JavaScript
+3.✅ JavaScript

-4.XMLHttpRequest for API call
+4.✅ XMLHttpRequest for API call

 🚀 API Used

-1.GitHub Users API
+1.✅ GitHub Users API

 📚 What I Learned

-1.Using useState to manage dynamic data
+1.✅ Using useState to manage dynamic data

-2.Conditionally rendering components in React
+2.✅ Conditionally rendering components in React

-3.Styling layouts with Tailwind
+3.✅ Styling layouts with Tailwind

-4.Making API calls using XMLHttpRequest manually
+4.✅ Making API calls using XMLHttpRequest manually

-5.Event-driven UI handling with buttons
+5.✅ Event-driven UI handling with buttons